Cyb10101/php-dev/docs/xdebug.md

 # Xdebug

-You can set the default value for the PHP_DEBUGGER int your `.env` file:
+You can set the default value for the PHP_DEBUGGER in your `.env` file:

 ```env
 PHP_DEBUGGER=xdebug
 XDEBUG_REMOTE_HOST=192.168.178.123
 ```

-Where `XDEBUG_REMOTE_HOST` is the ip of your IDE.
+`XDEBUG_REMOTE_HOST` is the ip-address of your IDE.

+Information on how to set up xdebug with PHPStorm is here: [Creating a PHP Debug Server](https://www.jetbrains.com/help/phpstorm/creating-a-php-debug-server-configuration.html)

 ## Enable and disable xdebug in running container